 Fashionable men have taken advantage of toned-down variations on both, so don't be afraid to sport some leather or rope around your neck.
 Just make sure it's not too over the top, and give yourself enough room in the fit that it's comfortable.

-Unless you're wearing deep V-necks, the part of your necklace that people see the most of is probably going to be the chain/cord.
+Unless you're wearing deep V-necks, the part of your necklace that people see the most of is probably going to be the chain or cord.

 Here's how some of the most common items will affect your outfits:

 - Precious metals are meant to be seen and noticed.
-Keep them slim, especially if they're supporting an ornament as well, and be aware that they're drawing a lot of attention.
-The rest of your outfit doesn't have to be fancy — if it gets too visually busy, you start to look overwhelming.
+Keep them slim especially if they're supporting an ornament and be aware that they're drawing a lot of attention.
+The rest of your outfit doesn't have to be fancy — if you have too many items vying for someone's attention your outfit becomes visually overwhelming.
 Simple is best with metal chains.

-- Leather thongs are a little bigger than ball chains, but not as eye-catching as bright metal.
-They give a relaxed, natural look that goes well with casual clothing and modern styles.
-They're less ideal with collared shirts and business wear.
+- Leather thongs are a little bigger than ball chains but less eye-catching than bright metal.
+They give you a relaxed, natural look that goes well with casual clothing and modern styles.
+However, they're less ideal with collared shirts and men's modern business attire.

 - Hemp and rope cord are most common in chokers, where they're woven into larger arrangements.
-These have a casual, outdoorsy look that most people will associate with hippies, surfers, and guys who camp a lot.
-On their own, as a single cord, they look a little flimsy and scruffy.
+These have a casual, outdoorsy look that most people will associate with hippies, surfers and outdoorsy guys.

-- Ribbons or colored cords made from a cloth like velvet are generally reserved for medals, not for decorative jewelry.
+- Ribbons or colored cords made from cloth such as velvet are generally reserved for medals, not for decorative jewelry.
 It's a bit too feminine for most men's style, no matter what the ornament is.

 Where the ornament hangs on your chest (or the nadir of the chain, if you have no pendant) affects both the overall style of a necklace and the types of shirts it goes well with.

 - Short, choker-style necklaces can be worn with just about anything, short of a suit and tie.
-They look unusual underneath a dress shirt or other turn-down collar, but it's not necessarily a bad thing.
+They look unusual underneath a men's dress shirt any shirt with a turn-down collar.
+It's not necessarily a bad thing though.
 On their own above a low collar, of course, they stand out on their own, and viewers can see the whole necklace.

 - Long chains or cords are good for pendants, but often hide them underneath your shirt.
 The ornaments attached to them will generally only be worn outside very casual outfits, meaning you'll need a V-neck or a few open buttons if you want the pendant to be visible.

-As with the materials, remember that you can always swap chains and cords in and out — and, in the case of metal chains, you can even have a jeweler shorten them, though if you can avoid the expense by buying the right length in the first place it's obviously preferable.
+As with the materials, remember that you can always swap chains and cords in and out.
+You can even have a jeweler shorten metal chains if your preference changes.

-A good necklace is an accent piece for a well-dressed man, just like a ring or a necktie or a good set of cufflinks.
-It's not going to be something he wears every day, or with every outfit (except in the case of religious necklaces, or something else kept under the shirt as a personal token).
+A good necklace can be a great accent piece for a well-dressed man just like a men's ring, necktie or a good set of cufflinks.
+It just might not be something you wear every day or with every outfit (except in the case of religious necklaces, or something else kept under the shirt as a personal token).

 You don't want to be known for a specific piece of jewelry.
 Mix it up and enjoy expanding your collection from time to time.
-A few good pendants and a wide selection of cords and chains gives you a large number of possibilities, once you start mixing and matching.
+A few good pendants and a wide selection of cords and chains give you a huge number of possibilities once you start mixing and matching!